Enze-Tao/enze-tao.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm **Enze Tao**, a PhD student in Computer Science at the Australian National University.
-My research interests include machine learning, computer vision, and the Internet of Things.
+I'm **Enze Tao**, a PhD student in Computer Science at the Australian National University, supervised by [Dr Dylan Campbell](https://sites.google.com/view/djcampbell).
 I previously completed my Master's in Machine Learning and Computer Vision at ANU, and my Bachelor's in Internet of Things Engineering at Xi'an Jiaotong University.